software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 1. Add a Quiz JPA entity class with id, name, description and published attributes, and a QuizRepository JPA repository class
 2. Add a Thymeleaf template for the quiz creation form containing fields for name, description and published status
-3. Add QuizController controller class and a method for rendering the quiz creation form
+3. Add QuizController controller class and methods for rendering and handling the submission of the quiz creation form
-4. Add a method for the QuizController class which handles the quiz creation form submission

 These are the user stories, that you will be working on as a team during this Sprint.
 The tasks described above are suggestions, feel free to alter them or add new tasks.